 - Mix flour, sugar, cardamom and salt in a bowl.

-- Add the egg and half of the milk.
+- Add the egg and half of the milk with the yeast.
 Start mixing the ingredients until the dough forms.
 Add the rest of the milk as necessary.

 - Knead the dough for 10 minutes.

 - Place the dough in a large bowl.
 Add the softened butter in chunks and incorporate it into the dough by kneading.
 Once you've added all of the butter knead the dough until it is no longer slippery.*